Why 1 Serpent is Better Than 100

 Assumptions

 Later, during the actual plagues, there is a strong basis for saying that his free will was taken away.
-But now, especially at this incident with the serpent, I understand that Paro had complete free will.
+But now, especially at this incident with the serpent, I understand that Pharaoh had complete free will.

 Encounters